 Employees wishing to take off-duty employment shall have the written approval of their supervisor and the executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government).

-Employees or officers holding management level positions shall notify the executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) prior to creating, contracting with, or being employed by any agency or business firm other than the city for the executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) written approval.
+Employees or officers holding management-level positions shall notify the executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) prior to creating, contracting with, or being employed by any agency or business firm other than the city for the executive authority (mayor in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) written approval.

-City employment shall remain the first priority and if at any time the outside
+City employment shall remain the first priority, and if at any time the outside

 employment interferes with an employee's job requirements or performance for the city, the employee shall be required to modify the conditions of the outside employment or terminate either the off-duty employment or his or her city employment.